-Introduction - Cost of Cybercrime and IPR Issues -Web Threats for Organizations - Security and Privacy Implications from Cloud Computing - Social Media Marketing -Social Computing and Associated Challenges -Protecting People's Privacy in the Organization -Organizational Guide Lines for Internet Usage -Safe Computing Guidelines and Computer Usage Policy - Incident Handling -Forensics Best Practices for Organizations - Media and Asset Protection -Importance of endpoint Security in Organizations.
+Introduction - Cost of Cybercrime and IPR Issues -Web Threats for Organizations - Security and Privacy Implications from Cloud Computing - Social Media Marketing -Social Department of MCA Regulation - 2020 SEMESTER - III

+Computing and Associated Challenges -Protecting People's Privacy in the Organization -Organizational Guide Lines for Internet Usage -Safe Computing Guidelines and Computer Usage Policy - Incident Handling -Forensics Best Practices for Organizations - Media and Asset Protection -Importance of endpoint Security in Organizations.

-- Acquire the knowledge about cybercrime and attacks in cybercrime. - Explore the tools and methods used to protect wireless devices and networks from various attacks. - Analyze various Indian acts imposed in cybercrime. - Apply and know the importance of computer forensics in the digital world. - Exhibit the media and asset protection of an organization.
+- Acquire the knowledge about cybercrime and attacks in cybercrime. - Explore the tools and methods used to protect wireless devices and networks from various attacks. - Analyse various Indian acts imposed in cybercrime. - Apply and know the importance of computer forensics in the digital world. - Exhibit the media and asset protection of an organization.